All Episodes

 Those massacres that I mentioned earlier were carried out in the name of views that Elon Musk vehemently believes in.

-The dangers of Muslim immigration to the West, the way it corrodes Western culture and Western values, the attempt to replace white people, talking about white genocide in South Africa, these are all views that motivated the mass murder of Norway and of New Zealand and of Buffalo and many, So,
+The dangers of Muslim immigration to the West, the way it corrodes Western culture and Western values, the attempt to replace white people, talking about white genocide in South Africa, these are all views that motivated the mass murder of Norway and of New Zealand and of Buffalo and many, many others.

 And trust me, the liberals do exactly that.

-The next time some MAGA person or uh conservative, like the one in Minnesota goes and does something like kill political figures in the Democratic Party, they're gonna say, oh, look, it's the American right, they're violent, while they ignore all the violence carried out in the name of their political views.
+The next time some MAGA person or conservative like the one in Minnesota goes and does something like kill political figures in the Democratic Party, they're going to say, oh, look, it's the American right.

-The only solution To this is to condemn it as a principle, as an act.
+The only solution to this is to condemn it as a principle, as an act.

-Now there were a lot of people celebrating Charlie Kirk's death, as I said, but there were also journalists, so-called journalists, really cable news personalities, who just said some disgusting things we showed you, Matthew Dowd blaming Charlie Kirk, saying he spread hateful views and therefore he got hatred back, basically not just justifying his death, but blaming him for his death.
+Now, there were a lot of people celebrating Charlie Kirk's death, as I said, but there were also journalists, so-called journalists, really cable news personalities, who just said some disgusting things.

-And I I know it's hard to predict the future, Mark, but you can imagine the administration using this as a justification for something.
+And I know it's hard to predict the future, Mark, but you can imagine the administration using this as a justification for something.

 I mean, first of all, every single time there's violence of this kind, liberals instantly exploit it to say we need more gun control legislation.

-But it's like right after minutes after hearing this news to simply say, oh, I what my concern is is not that this father and husband and friend and son and human being was was shot in the neck while he was talking, but to start looking for ways to demonize Trump.
+But it's like, right after minutes after hearing this news, to simply say, oh, what my concern is, is not that this father and husband and friend and son and human being was shot in the neck while he was talking, but to start looking for ways to demonize Trump, I think that's demented also.

-This is something Charlie Kirk tweeted, uh I'm not sure how recent this is, but it's about the war in Gaza.
+I'm not sure how recent this is, but it's about the war in Gaza.

-He said that what's that?
+He said, what's that?

 This is in 2023, so a lot of people said a lot of things like this in the wake of October 7th, but he's been saying similar things since.

-When a government engages in unprovoked murderous aggression, they are to blame for everything that results.
+When a government engages in unprovoked, murderous aggression, they are to blame for everything that results.

-And this person, uh Hassan Mafia, and this got 129,000 likes and 18,000 retweets, as of the time we screenshotted this, is obviously a lot more, said, by the way, according to Charlie Kirk's logic, his death is his own fault, not the shooters.
+Said, by the way, according to Charlie Kirk's logic, his death is his own fault, not the shooters.

 I share those emotions as much as anybody does.